Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-identity-creation.rst

                 val delimiter = if (baseUrl.contains('?')) "&" else "?"
                 val url = "${baseUrl}${delimiter}response_type=code&redirect_uri=${redirectUri}&scope=identity&state=$identityRequest"

+                val okHttpClientBuilder = OkHttpClient().newBuilder().followRedirects(false).followSslRedirects(false)
+                val client = okHttpClientBuilder.build()
+                val request = Request.Builder().url(url).build()

+                client.newCall(request).execute().use { response ->
+                    // The identity creation protocol dictates that we will receive a redirect.
+                    // If we don't receive a redirect, then something went wrong at the identity
+                    // provider's side.
+                    // The redirected URL contains the location that the user should be redirected to,
+                    // e.g. by opening it in a browser.
+This will start the identity verification at
+                    // the identity provider.
+                    val redirectedUrl = response.header("Location")
+                        ?: throw Exception("The identity provider did not redirect as expected.")

                     // Open the URL in a browser.
 This is just an example of how that could be done. val customTabsIntent = CustomTabsIntent.Builder().build()
-                customTabsIntent.launchUrl(context, Uri.parse(url))
+                    customTabsIntent.launchUrl(context, Uri.parse(redirectedUrl))
+                }
             }

     .. tab::